Two arrested in assault on police officer Brian D. Sicknick, who died after Jan. 6 Capitol riot

 Prosecutors filed charges after tipsters contacted the FBI allegedly identifying Khater and Tanios from wanted images released by the bureau from surveillance video and officer-worn body camera footage, the complaint said.
 It said the men grew up together in New Jersey, and that Khater had worked in State College, Pa., and Tanios owns a business in Morgantown.

+Tanios’s sister, Maria Butros, a real estate agent in New Jersey, said when reached by phone Monday that her brother “was arrested for something he didn’t do.
+He didn’t do it.
+He would never do that.”

+Khater was arrested Sunday in Newark, N.J., according to an unsealed arrest warrant signed by a magistrate judge on March 6.
+Family for Khater could not be immediately reached.

-Still, questions remain about whether anyone will be held criminally responsible in Sicknick’s death.
+Questions remain about whether anyone will be held criminally responsible in Sicknick’s death.
 Autopsy results for Sicknick were still pending as of Monday, according to a spokeswoman for the deputy mayor of public safety in D.C.
 Without a cause of death, his case has not been established as a homicide, although charging papers allege that evidence of an assault on Sicknick is clear on video.

 An FBI agent alleged in charging papers that publicly available video showed that after Khater asked for the bear spray, Tanios replied, “Hold on, hold on, not yet, not yet … it’s still early.”
 The agent said the exchange showed that the two allegedly were “working in concert and had a plan to use the toxic spray against law enforcement.”